 Add a question.

-The following example depicts the process of creating a Multiple Choice question type.
+The following example depicts the process of creating a Multiple Choice question type (highlighted in the above image).

 Set the general question options.